nunit/nunit/docs/articles/nunit/extending-nunit/Framework-Drivers.md

     void StopRun(bool force);
 ```

 The strings returned by Run and Explore are XML representations and the filter is also in XML format.
-See the source code for NUnit3FrameworkDriver and NUnit2FrameworkDriver for details.
+See the source code for NUnit3FrameworkDriver and NUnit2FrameworkDriver for details